Equity, Diversity and Inclusion at Telfer

 We are committed to listening to your experiences related to equity, diversity and inclusion at the Telfer School of Management.

-The information you provide in this form below is shared in confidence with Stéphane Brutus, Dean and Chair of the EDI Committee at the Telfer School of Management.
+The personal information you provide in the form is shared in confidence with Stéphane Brutus, Dean and Chair of the EDI Committee at the Telfer School of Management and will be used by the Telfer EDI Committee for the purposes of consulting with students, faculty members, and staff members to gauge Equity, Diversity, and Inclusion within the University of Ottawa community.
+You can submit your feedback anonymously if you wish.